WBI Healthy Workplace Bill

 Puerto Rico Enacts

-First Workplace Bullying Law
+First Workplace Bullying Law in the U.S.

 On Aug.
 7, 2020, the PR governor Wanda Vázquez Garced signed into law “Act to Prohibit and Prevent Workplace Harassment in Puerto Rico” (House Bill 306).
 Without doubt, this law is the closest to the WBI Healthy Workplace Bill that has been introduced in 31 other U.S. States.
 “Workplace harassment” is defined as malicious, unwanted, repetitive and abusive, arbitrary, unreasonable and/or capricious behaviors by employers, his (sic) agents, supervisors or employees oblivious to the employer’s legitimate business interests that create an intimidating, humiliating, hostile or offensive work environment not suitable for a reasonable person to perform their duties or tasks in a normal manner.
 One corporate employment law firm said the bill passed despite strong employer resistance.
 State lawmakers should find the same courage the PR lawmakers did.
 Ignore whiny employers who think they have to bully to manage.